kvfp/MindfulToDo/README.md

 This is a web app created by my IBM Accelerate team and I in the summer of 2021 for our first team lab! 🎉<br /> Credits go to my awesome team: **@hkcountryman** **@madison2023** **@Sirenaaaa** **@lbrad543**<br />

 > For this project, we utilized React, JavaScript, and MaterialUI.
 As this was a frontend exercise, no backend was implemented.
+(However, I intend to expand on our work and implement a backend to allow for data persistence!)

 ## My Specific Contribution
 + Designed the bulk of MaterialUI component placement with usage and ease-of-use in mind